pynbody/tangos/docs/first_steps_changa+ahf.md

 _tangos_ isolates errors that occur in individual halo calculations; it reports them and then moves onto the next calculation or halo.

-in addition to the supernova feedback of the `tutorial_changa` simulation.

 Explore what's possible
 -----------------------